 A credit inquiry is a formal request for your credit history.
 Also referred to as a “credit check” or “credit pull,” they provide a snapshot of your financial health and include your debt, bill payment history and other financial information.
-The requests must be made by a “legitimate company,” which typically means lenders or others who are evaluating what type of a credit risk you may be.

 What is a soft credit check?